schmidhauser/applescript-music/README.md

-# AppleScripts for macOS Music
+# AppleScripts Scripts for macOS Music